$10 Flat Rate Shipping. Free Shipping for hygain.com.au orders over $99

 Dressage requires power, athleticism, concentration and obedience from the horse.
 The type of work required from a dressage horse could be compared to a cross between weight lifting and ballet in human terms and requires the development of muscle.
 Feeding to achieve all of these aims can be difficult, too much energy and the control and concentration may be lost and too little energy and the horse may lack the energy and impulsion required in the arena.
 Added to this each horse needs to be treated as an individual and other consideration such as condition, and temperament need to be taken into account.
 Dressage does not require huge intakes of energy and excess body fat will hinder performance and soundness.

 The basis of any horse’s diet should be good quality fibre in the form of hay or pasture.
-At least 50% of the dressage horse's diet should be forage even when competing at top level.
+The majority of the dressage horse's diet should be forage even when competing at top level.
 Fibre is essential for the maintenance of a healthy gut.
-It reduces the incidence of stereotypic behaviour, as well as the likelihood of gastric ulcers and colic, along with helping maintain appetite and hydration.
+Fiber reduces the likelihood of gastric ulcers and colic, along with helping maintain appetite and hydration.
 Highly digestible fibre sources such as the Super Fibres used in HYGAIN® FIBRESSENTIAL®products also provide slow release energy that will not elicit an excitable behaviour in your horse.

 If your horse loses weight easily, most of his additional concentrate feed should be in the form of an increased fat & highly digestible fibres.
 Very often laid-back horses tend to be good doers that are prone to gaining weight easily.
 If your horse keeps weight on well, then any additional energy will be converted to extra fat.
 In this situation, your horse needs a low intake feed that is moderate to low fat but still made up of highly digestible fibre sources— look for feeds which are formulated to be fed at low levels.
 Regular weight taping and condition scoring will allow you to pick up on any changes in your horse’s weight and condition.
 As a guide you should be able to feel your horse’s ribs easily but not be able to see them.